-Mounting pad nose THE NEED TO CHECK FOR tolerances and housing PROPER CLEARANCE AND tolerances SHIM AS REQUIRED!
+Mounting pad THE NEED TO CHECK FOR nose housing PROPER CLEARANCE AND tolerances and -SHIM AS REQUIRED! hole locations tolerances

 Important: Most causes of premature starter failure of GM Pad-Mounted starters are the result of improper shimming, regardless of whether the old starter had shims or not.
 You must inspect the clearance of this new starter as it may or may not require shimming.